Understanding Continuous Offerings

 The Problem Solved by Continuous Offerings This FAQ content was generously written and provided to us by Attorney John Lux.
 Here is his website.

 Before the new Reg A+, companies whose stock was already trading wanted to sell stock with the old Reg A. To do this the stock had to be reasonably priced in relation to the market price.
 However, the market price in small companies can be volatile.
-To change the price of the offering, the company had to file an amendment of its Reg A+ filing and wait weeks to get it approved by the SEC.
+To change the price of the offering, the company had to file an amendment of its Reg A+ filing and wait weeks to get it qualified by the SEC.
 By that time the market price would have changed and the pricing would be out of date.

 The new Reg A+ allows companies to offer stock at various prices for some time after the offering is qualified by the SEC.
 Pricing information is filed after the sale at the time of sale as a supplement and that supplement does not require SEC review.

 First, you should note the difference between “amending” and “supplementing” a Reg A offering.
 Both of these occur after the Reg A offering is “qualified” by the SEC.
 A Reg A offering is qualified when the SEC releases the offering and the company can cash investor checks.
 Until the offering is qualified, the SEC is still reviewing it.

 Amending is done when there is a major change and filing the amendment requires the SEC to review the offering once again.

 Supplementing the offering is done where there is no major change and the SEC does not have to review the offering.

 In conventional IPOs the sales document is the prospectus.
 In a Reg A offering the sales document is the “offering circular.”
 Conventional IPOs file a registration statement with the SEC and these registration statements contain the prospectus.
 Reg A IPOs file “offering statements” with the SEC and these offering statements contain the offering circular.